What the Bible Says About Changing Careers

 1. Clarify Before You Quit

-Know what you are moving toward before you leave what you have.
-Take the time to find clarity about your calling, your gifts, and your direction.
+Know what you're moving toward before you leave what you have.
+Take time to find clarity about your calling, your gifts, and your direction.
+Don't quit on the strength of dissatisfaction alone.

 2. Build a Bridge

-Most career transitions do not require a dramatic leap.
-They require a bridge — part-time work, freelancing, side projects, or gradual transitions that let you test the new direction without burning the old one.
+Most career transitions don't require a dramatic leap — they require a bridge.
+Part-time work, freelancing, side projects, or gradual transitions that let you test the new direction without burning the old one.

 4. Honor Your Current Employer

-Do not burn bridges.
+Don't burn bridges.
 Give proper notice.
 Finish well.
-Your reputation follows you.

 5. Involve Your Family

-If your career change affects your family, it is a family decision.
+If your career change affects your family, it's a family decision.
 Your spouse, your children — they are stakeholders.
-Include them.
+Include them honestly and early.

 A Prayer for the Career Changer